-The unfunded actuarial liability as of July 1, 2019 is being amortized over a period of 12 years (8 years remaining), with contributions increasing 3% per year for Police & Fire employees and level contributions for General employees.
+The unfunded actuarial liability as of July 1, 2019 is being amortized over a period of 7 remaining years, with level contributions for Police & Fire and General employees.
+The Pension Obligation Bond proceeds of \$120 million were used to reduce the remaining July 1, 2019 unfunded liability bases over 7 years as well.
 The amortization period for other bases established on or after July 1, 2020 is 20 years.

-For purposes of determining contribution rates, the difference between actual investment earnings and expected investment earnings is recognized over a five-year period, with the restriction that the actuarial asset value cannot be less than 90% or more than 110% of market value.
-This smoothing method is utilized in order to smooth the impact of short term market fluctuations on the System's contribution rates.
+For purposes of determining contribution amounts, the difference between actual investment earnings and expected investment earnings is recognized over a five-year period, with the restriction that the actuarial asset value cannot be less than 90% or more than 110% of market value.
+This smoothing method is utilized in order to smooth the impact of short term market fluctuations on the System's contribution amounts.
 For purposes of financial reporting beginning with the fiscal year ended June 30, 2014, assets are reported at fair market value.